 I had a childhood in name only.
-I took refuge from the traumas of my life in my school work, in after school tutorials on many subjects, in ballet, and in the peace of my own small bedroom with piles of homework that demanded concentration as failure to pass would have meant life in a factory……. and in my books, my trusted friends.....a pattern of growing up that was only broken during occasional holidays to be with our Russian family in Pushkin, a holiday made by possible by an always fascinating (because of the people you came across) two day train journey across Romania, Moldavia, Ukraine and Russia to St.Petersburg.....and two days back!
+I took refuge from the traumas of my life in my school work, in after school tutorials on many subjects, in ballet, and in the peace of my own small bedroom with piles of homework that demanded concentration as failure to pass would have meant life in a factory……. and in my books, my trusted friends.....a pattern that was only broken during occasional holidays to be with our Russian family in Pushkin, a holiday made possible by an always fascinating (because of the people you came across) two day train journey across Romania, Moldavia, Ukraine and Russia to St.Petersburg.....and two days back!

 1989 Libertate Roumanie by Denoel Paris.

 The revolution in 1989 changed our lives forever!
-The memory of panic, insecurity, conflicting messages from the streets, gruesome images of dead bodies that I had to pass by, the sound of gunfire, the scary tracer fire penetrating the pitch dark December nights, makes me shudder when I revisit buildings that are still, 25 years on, pock-marked by bullets and shells.
+The memory of panic, insecurity, conflicting messages from the streets, gruesome images of dead bodies that I had to pass by, the sound of gunfire, the scary tracer fire penetrating the pitch dark December nights, makes me shudder when I revisit buildings that are still, many years on, pock-marked by bullets and shells.
 I had been trained to shoot Kalashnikov's but this was the real thing.